Call

 Cruise

-Swan Hellenic's SH Vega & SH Diana
+Swan Hellenic's SH Vega & SH Minerva

 The generous public spaces ensure uninterrupted, panoramic views, keeping the destination ever-present.
 Deck 8 offers unparalleled vistas.
 Following a workout in the state-of-the-art gym, luxuriate in the sauna or jacuzzi while relishing the breathtaking scenery.
 In the Swan Restaurant, savour breakfast, lunch, and dinner featuring international and locally-inspired cuisine, spotlighting the finest regional ingredients from your unique destinations.
 Deck 7 reveals a heated outdoor pool and inviting poolside seating for scenic indulgence.
 Unwind in the Observation Lounge with your preferred libation, forging connections with fellow guests.
 The Club Lounge, combining 24-hour tapas-style dining with sweeping ocean vistas, is a sanctuary of indulgence.
 Anticipate a voyage that marries luxury with adventure.